adrienaury/owl/README.md

 Property | Description
 --       | --
-id       | Unique realm identifier url      | Location of the realm username | Used as login account to the realm backend
+ID       | Unique realm identifier
+URL      | Location of the realm
+Username | Used as login account to the realm backend

 ### Units

 Property | Description
 --       | --
-id       | Unique unit identifier
+ID       | Unique unit identifier

 ### Users

 Property    | Description
 --          | --
-id          | Unique user identifier first-name  | First names [multivalued property] middle-name | Middle names [multivalued property] last-name   | Last names [multivalued property] email       | Email owned by the user [multivalued property] group       | Ids of groups the user is member of [multivalued property]
+ID          | Unique user identifier
+FirstNames  | First names [multivalued property] LastNames   | Last names [multivalued property]
+Emails      | Email owned by the user [multivalued property] Groups      | Ids of groups the user is member of [multivalued property]

 ### Groups

 Property | Description
 --       | --
-id       | Unique group identifier name     | Name of the group member   | Ids of users in the group [multivalued property]
+ID       | Unique group identifier
+Name     | Name of the group
+Members  | Ids of users in the group [multivalued property]

 ## Tools